 In keeping with my alter ego, I have chanted a cadence to pass the time: “Left, Left, Left her at home, hope I Left her Right and Left, Left…” It just surfaced from the depths of my memory, un-summoned.
 I’m pretty sure I learned it at 6th Grade Camp some 17 years ago.

-Lance used to joke that he would make a terrible soldier and I have to agree.
+It makes me think: Lance used to joke that he would make a terrible soldier and I have to agree.
 Through our entire relationship we never fought, and in the only true battle we had together, he bailed.
-He didn’t fight it out he pushed the red button without ever having to get his hands dirty.
+He didn’t fight it out, he pushed the red button without ever having to get his hands dirty.
 He is as a coward, unwilling or unable to work for our marriage when things got rough.
 He wouldn’t even wait for me to figure it out, let alone do anything!

 I am getting closer to being done mourning for Lance but I still feel a tinge of anger toward him, which tells me I’m not quite there yet.